gcallah/BookReviews/biggar.md

 69:

-Could it be that no one saw the universities needed a faculty of architecture or faculty of agriculture because development in such disciplines was done better under an apprenticeship system?
+Biggar complains that the medieval university lacked faculties of subjects like architecture and agriculture, "Perhaps because of the infection of medieval Christendom by an Aristotelian disdain for the servile arts."
+But this guess ignores the fact that manual labor was an important part of monastic discipline.
+Could it be instead that no one saw the universities needed a faculty of architecture or faculty of agriculture because development in such disciplines was done better under an apprenticeship system?

-And perhaps bringing these disciplines into universities was the start of their downfall?

-Is architecture really being improved by the departments of architecture?

-Computer science education is not closely tied what is needed to be successful working software engineer

 Suppression of evidence in the transgender industry